 - Tom Farrell, another resident Coke talent depicted a whole nostalgic, irresistible set piece — the full bottle just opened, off-center against the clean red background.

 All of the designs are special but Farrell’s actually made history.
 It moved Moleskine to do something the company had never done before: print on the definitive elastic band.
-For this notebook, it will winningly be in red-and-white stripes evoking the Coca-Cola spirit that complete the picture.
+For this notebook, it will winningly be in red-and-white stripes evoking the

 The line will be available at Moleskine.com and select retailers.

 - 9 things you see when you’re the Designated Driver for the night